nodejs/build/README.md

 <!-- ncu-team-sync end -->

-For more information about accesses and team roles see [access.md][].
+If you are interested in joining the Build WG, or for more information about accesses and team roles see [access.md][].

 ## Infrastructure Providers